 Six atoms centered on the surface × 1/2 atom per unit of cell = 3 atoms

 The smallest group of atoms has the same number of crystals, and where the entire lattice can be formed by three dimensions is called the Cell Unit.
-Crystalline solids exhibit a normal and repetitive pattern of existing particles.
+Crystalline Solids exhibit a normal and repetitive pattern of existing particles.

 Representation of the three-dimensional design of the particles present in the crystal, in which each particle is presented as a point in space known as a crystal lattice.

 A lattice is a three-dimensional structure, a series of periodic points, on which a crystal is formed.
-In 1850, M. A. Bravais showed that similar points can be arranged geographically to produce 14 types of standard pattern.
+In 1850, M. A. Bravais showed that similar points can be arranged geographically to produce 14 types of standard patterns.
 These 14 space fragments are known as Bravais lattices.

 Quantity of cell unit = number of atoms per cell unit × size of each atom = z × m